 As the third-largest country in the world, it’s hard to find a more varied landscape than the United States of America.
 From the glaciers of Alaska to the deserts of Arizona, the sun-soaked beaches of California, Florida and Hawaii, to the majestic Rocky Mountains, travel in the USA is nothing short of spectacular.

 If you’ve got a set of wheels, cruise across the country on the legendary Route 66 and stop off in Amarillo for a traditional steak.
-Try your hand at luck in the infamous casinos of Las Vegas, visit America’s history at the Museum of the Cherokee Indian in North Carolina, or witness the staggering views of the Grand Canyon.
+Try your lucky hand in the casinos of Las Vegas, learn America’s history at the Museum of the Cherokee Indian in North Carolina, or witness the staggering views of the Grand Canyon.

-The United States is perfect for road trips; the roads are long, wide, straight, and the landscapes absolutely breathtaking.
+The United States is perfect for road trips.
+The roads are long, wide, straight, and the landscapes are absolutely breathtaking.
 Do the epic journey across Route 66, or whichever Interstate grabs you.